 A single roof inspection can prevent significant long-term damage in not only the rainy season, but for all seasons.
 Our world is changing and the weather isn’t what it used to be 100 years ago.
 We may have been getting less rain than in the past, but it doesn’t mean the dry spell will last forever.

-Choose a roof inspection with us at GreatWay Roofing and we’ll make sure your roof is ready to handle all types of weather.
+Choose a roof inspection with Our GreatWay Roofing Inspector and we’ll make sure your roof is ready to handle all types of weather and is Damage Free

 Not convinced your roof needs a little help?

-See for yourself and grab a pair of binoculars to do an inspection from the ground.
-Then look for the following signs:
+See for yourself and grab a pair of binoculars to do a home maintenance roof inspection from the ground.
+Then inspect for the following signs:

 - Evidence of loose, curling or missing shingles.